 "Larks" (for the dancers generally on the left, traditionally the "gents") and

-"Ravens" (for the dancers generally on the right, traditionally the "ladies").
+"Ravens" (or sometimes "Robins", for the dancers generally on the right, traditionally the "ladies").

-At every dance, whether Gents/Ladies or Larks/Ravens, we encourage you to dance whichever role(s) they like, and to dance with whoever is coming at you!
+At every dance, whether Gents/Ladies or Larks/Ravens, we encourage you to dance whichever role(s) you like, and to dance with whoever is coming at you!

 The Role Terms Taskforce is working to guide discussion and identify options for the future.
-The Taskforce will be hosting round table discussions where community members can learn about, discuss and contribute to the decision about the role terms to be used at our dance.
-The discussions will take place on October 10 and 24, at 6:30pm before the dance in the Commodore Barry Room (between the ballroom and the bar).
-Please come to at least one session.
+The Taskforce has hosted round table discussions where community members could learn about, discuss and contribute to the decision about the role terms to be used at our dance.
+Two discussions took place on October 10 and 24 before the dance.
+The Taskforce has also sent out a community survey.

-If you wish to express your views and you are unable to attend either session, please and let us know when and how you would like to participate.
-We are open to scheduling an additional round table session in November.
+If you wish to express your views and you were unable to attend either session, please and let us know when and how you would like to participate.

 If this is your first time, WELCOME!